 Is meth addiction something that is affecting you, your life, or your loved one?
 The caring staff and counselors at Pathways Real Life Recovery in Utah specialize in the treatment of powerful methamphetamine addictions.
-We offer inpatient and outpatient treatment to aid you in overcoming your methamphetamine addiction.
+We offer outpatient treatment to aid you in overcoming your methamphetamine addiction.

 Pathways Real Life Recovery uses a detailed approach aimed at targeting three areas involved with the path to recovery from meth addiction.